No, B12 isn’t a boy band from the 90’s.

-And B12 supplementation has an association with… not anemia & neurocognitive disorders…
+And B12 supplementation has an association with… not anemia and neurocognitive disorders…

 In other news: Water is wet!

-But does protection against anemia & neurocognitive disorders necessarily qualify as nootropic action?
+But does protection against anemia and neurocognitive disorders necessarily qualify as nootropic action?
 After all, water protects against dehydration, which affects cognition, but I don’t rank water as a cognitive enhancer.